Kasatkina moves past injured Garcia; faces Giorgi in Eastbourne semis

 No.9 seed Daria Kasatkina moved into the Rothesay International semifinals when No.2 seed Caroline Garcia retired from their quarterfinal match on Thursday.
 Kasatkina was leading 6-2, 2-1 when Garcia retired due to a right shoulder injury.

-In Friday's semifinal, Kasatkina will face Camila Giorgi, who advanced via retirement.
-Giorgi took the first set from Jelena Ostapenko 7-6(8) before Ostapenko retired from their big-hitting clash.
+In Friday's semifinal, Kasatkina will face Camila Giorgi, who also advanced via retirement.
+Giorgi took the first set from Jelena Ostapenko 7-6(8), saving three set points, before Ostapenko retired due to dizziness.
 This is the third straight year Giorgi has reached the Eastbourne semifinals.

 Kasatkina has won both of her previous matches against Giorgi.
 This will be their first grass-court meeting.

-Kasatkina moves forward: World No.11 Kasatkina is into the Eastbourne semifinals for the first time in her career.
-She was defeated in her two previous Eastbourne quarterfinals, losing to Angelique Kerber in 2018 and eventual champion Jelena Ostapenko in 2021.
+Kasatkina moves forward: After advancing past Garcia, World No.11 Kasatkina is into the Eastbourne semifinals for the first time in her career.
+Kasatkina was defeated in her two previous Eastbourne quarterfinals, losing to Angelique Kerber in 2018 and eventual champion Ostapenko in 2021.

-"It's always sad to see someone get hurt, especially before a Grand Slam, so I wish Caroline a speedy recovery and to take care of herself," Kasatkina said afterwards.
+"It's always sad to see someone get hurt, especially before a Grand Slam, so I wish Caroline a speedy recovery and to take care of herself," Kasatkina said after Thursday's match.
 "It's not the best way to get through, of course.

 "I prepared a helmet today because Caroline is a super aggressive player," Kasatkina added with a laugh.
 "I had to be really focused and try to put as many balls as I can inside the court, and to be aggressive when I can.
 This is a bit tricky balance, let's say, and it's not easy to find sometime."